 Endorsed County-Wide Candidates 2019

-These are the candidates that have been endorsed by the Committee People of the Montgomery County Democratic Committee.
-More indormation is avaliable in their website (below) and on the websites of individual candidates.
+More indormation is avaliable on the county website (below) and on the websites of individual candidates.

 County Commissioners — Dr. Val Arkoosh & Ken Lawrence, Jr.